-A parameter is defined either by a .param statement (local to that subcircuit), or may be passed into a subcircuit, or may be defined on a .subckt definition line.
+A parameter is defined either by a .param statement (local to the subcircuit in which it is defined), or may be passed into a subcircuit, or may be assigned as part of a .subckt definition.

 All parameters defined within a subcircuit are local to that subcircuit under the defined name.
-Parameter values may be passed between subcircuits, but the values must be passed explicitly, with the parameter present both in the subcircuit definition and in the instance where it is used.
+Parameter values may be passed between subcircuits, but the values shall be passed explicitly, with the parameter present both in the subcircuit definition and in the instance where it is used.
 IBIS-ISS does not support global parameters.

 '''

-.subckt def
+.subckt def 1 2

 .param x=1

 x1 1 2 abc x=2

 .subckt abc 1 2 x=3

-.param x=3
+.param x=4

 r1 1 2 R=x

 .ends abc

 .ends def

 '''